parkervg/blendsql/README.md

 **Now, the user is given the control to oversee all calls (LLM + SQL) within a unified query language.**

-### Features
+# Features

 - Supports many DBMS 💾
   - SQLite, PostgreSQL, DuckDB, Pandas (aka duckdb in a trenchcoat)
-- Supports many models ✨
+- Supports local & remote models ✨
-  - Transformers, OpenAI, Anthropic, Ollama
+  - Transformers, OpenAI, Anthropic, Ollama, and 100+ more!
 - Easily extendable to [multi-modal usecases](./examples/vqa-ingredient.ipynb) 🖼️
 - Write your normal queries - smart parsing optimizes what is passed to external functions 🧠
   - Traverses abstract syntax tree with [sqlglot](https://github.com/tobymao/sqlglot) to minimize LLM function calls 🌳